Privacy Policy

 - Session records needed to keep you signed in

-- Decision metadata, including decision timestamps, update timestamps, check-in dates, and whether an outcome exists
+- Decision metadata, including internal decision ids, shared decision ids, decision timestamps, update timestamps, check-in dates, project links, parent-decision links, work-object references, and whether an outcome exists

-- Encrypted decision vault blobs created in your browser before upload
+- Encrypted decision vault blobs and encrypted saved chat drafts created in your browser before upload

 - Privacy-safe product events, such as login, save, export, import, wipe, and check-in activity, plus hashed IP and user-agent data for security